 The opera houses

-- The Staatsoper performs Strauss’s Die Fledermaus on New Year’s Eve (and again on January 1st) as an established tradition, though I await confirmation for 2024
+- The Staatsoper traditionally performs Strauss’s Die Fledermaus on New Year’s Eve (and again on January 1st), but I await confirmation

-- The Volksoper has a traditional Christmas concert (dates TBA)
+- The Volksoper has a traditional Christmas concert in December, too.
+Again, I await confirmation of dates

 Bonus Concerts in Museums etc.